 Dr. Jinfon Ong, M.D.

 Dr. Jinfon Ong graduated from Washington University in St. Louis with a degree in biochemistry in 1998.
-He also earned a master of science in human computer interaction from DePaul University in Chicago.
+He also earned a master of science in human-computer interaction from DePaul University in Chicago.
 Dr. Ong later received his medical degree from Rush University (also in Chicago).
 He completed his pediatric residency at the University of Texas Southwestern, followed by fellowship training in child neurology at the University of Washington/Seattle Children’s Hospital.

 Dr. Ong was most recently with Pediatric Surgical Subspecialists here in Austin, serving as the spasticity clinic co-director.
-He also acts as medical director for the local Muscular Dystrophy Association Clinic.
+He also acts as the medical director for the local Muscular Dystrophy Association Clinic.
 Dr. Ong is currently a faculty member for the Child Neurology residency program at Dell Medical School at The University of Texas at Austin.

-Chrissie has known Victoria’s son, Ben, since he was born and was happy to have an opportunity to support CPATH’s growth efforts because of her own desires to give back to the Austin community.
+Chrissie has known Victoria’s son Ben since he was born and was happy to have an opportunity to support CPATH’s growth efforts because of her own desires to give back to the Austin community.

-Every time she gets an opportunity to serve the greater Austin community she takes it, because her employer, Apple Inc. provides opportunities to serve and matches donations.
+Every time she gets an opportunity to serve the greater Austin community she takes it, because her employer, Apple Inc. provides opportunities to serve and match donations.
 Chrissie’s previous opportunities to give back include cleaning up the Loop 360 hiking trails and registration at the Austin Pride Walk.